Pokoi/Pokoi/README.md

 ### Welcome to my place, make yourself at home!
 I'm Jesús Fermín - aka [Pokoi][website] 👋 you are the visitor number:
 <img src="https://komarev.com/ghpvc/?username=pokoi" alt="pokoi" />

-## I'm a game dev with special interest on Graphic Programming and Engine Programming
+## I'm a game dev with special interest on Graphic Programming and Engine Programming, currently working as Software Developer at PhotonicSens
 - 🎮 I’m a Video Game Design and Development graduate
 - 🌱 I love to take care of my plants
 - 🍴 If I'm not coding, you can find me cooking :) I love it!